zicotjia/Zeggle/README.md

    some exceptions may be made as long as code quality is not compromised.
 3. Do not burn out.
 Have fun!

+## Features Not Fully Implemented
+1. Rectangle Block, there is a test level with it (poorly implemented collision logic)
+2. Bucket, there is a test level with it (cannot implement collision logic)
+3. Rotatable Item (cannot implement physics engine logic)
+4. Ka-Boom powerup (cannot implement physics engine logic)
+5. Spicy Peg confusion peg (cannot implement correctly)
+7. Integration (no main menu)

+## Notes & Change in specification
+1. Check that soundFont is properly downloaded, it can be found in the AudioEngine Folder
+2. If there is no soundFont the music player will play a sine wave instead of guitar
+3. It is highly recommended to play in music mode.
+The non music mode is still there in case I will still be graded by PS3 integration in PS4
+4. The reset button has been changed to reset the level to its previously saved state instead of clearing the level for convenience sake.
+5. There are 3 sample levels and 1 test level.
+The sample levels and all other levels are made to scale correctly to all iPad size while the test level is not necessarily made to scale correctly.
+6. Deleting level is not implemented
+7. The level editor won't be able to place item down the lower portion of the level.
+This is by design.
+It is to accomodate for the bucket which I fail to implement as of now and may come back to it in the future.
+There should be no item near the bucket so the bucket will not collide or overlap with other item as it is oscillating.
+8. There is no rectangle block in the level editor

 ## Dev Guide
 The entire project can be broken up to 5 components